-109. Ultimately, two amendments were accepted in the Senate Committee: (1) An amendment offered by Senator Clark changing the Guilford/Rockingham County grouping (SD26, SD27, and SD28).
+- amendment offered by Senator Clark changing the Guilford/Rockingham County grouping (SD26, SD27, and SD28).
 Senator Hise testified that this amendment was presented at the behest of Senator Robinson, a Democratic member from Guilford, who, under the version presented by the chairs, was double-bunked with Senator Garrett.
 Trial Tr.
 01/05/2022.
 During debate, Senator Robinson attested in Committee that she understood the amendment complied with the VRA and considered it a fair draw.
 Id.; LDTX80, Senate Tr.
 104:3-105:4 (Nov.
 2, 2021).
 (2) An amendment offered by Senator Marcus changing the Durham/Chatham County grouping (SD20 and SD22).
-Senator Murdock, a Democratic member from Durham, attested in Committee that she understood the amendment, attested in Committee that she understood the XRA and considered it a fair draw.
+Senator Murdock, a Democratic member from Durham, attested in Committee that she understood the amendment complied with the VRA and considered it a fair draw.
 LDTX80, Senate Tr.
 98-100 (Nov.
-2, 2021).

-110. The Committee concluded that the 2021 Senate Plan complies with the adopted criteria.
+2, 2021). - 110.
+The Committee concluded that the 2021 Senate Plan complies with the adopted criteria.
 The Committee determined that the Senate map successfully balances the criteria considered by Senators, including compliance with Stephenson, refusal to consider racial and political data, and minimizing the division of municipalities and VTDs.
 LDTX80, Senate Tr.
 72:21-73:15 (Nov.
 2, 2021).